paolostivanin/OTPClient/README.md

 - import encrypted [andOTP](https://github.com/flocke/andOTP) backup
 - encrypt local file using AES256-GCM
   - key is derived using PBKDF2 with SHA512 and 100k iterations
+  - decrypted file is never saved (and hopefully never swapped) to disk.
+While the app is running, the decrypted content resides in a "secure memory" buffer allocated by Gcrypt

 ## Installation
 1. install all the needed libraries listed under [requirements](#requirements)